xescuder/xescuder-personalsite/src/content/jeedom-alarm.md

 	- Press 'Ajouter mode'
 	- Create a name, for example 'Exit home'

-## Zones creation
+## Zone creation

 1. From menu 'Zones' define the zones that the alarm has to look out.
-For each zone:
+I'm going to define a single zone 'TOTAL' for everything, but you can define any zones you need (perimeter, inside, ...):

 	- Press 'Ajouter zone'
-	- Edit a name zone ('Living room zone', for example)
+	- Edit a name zone ('TOTAL', for example)
 	- Click 'Déclencheur' and select the equipment and the commande that defines trigger for presence or sensor

 	For example if you've a Fibaro Sensor like me: